vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 set out to write that kind of article; heck, I didn't even think I was writing an article.
 That is not to say, there aren't pros and cons when choosing a build system.
 There will always be pros and cons to anything we touch and use.
+However, I do have a few thoughts on the nature and purpose of my quest.

 At an abstract level, I do not like products that work hard to dumbify the user, to the point where no one knows what a button does and why.
 I see a red flag whenever I find the word "easy" in the documentation of a product.

 So, better is not easy.
 Better to me is when I enjoy working with a tool or within a system to build or create something that helps me or others.
 It is the process I mostly care about, and every step of that process should be something I can reason about and make sense.
 Good tools and systems are lean on policy and rich in mechanisms.

-Finding the perfect build system is a dead end.
+If I can compose using those mechanisms with minimal context, that makes the tool or the system better.

+There is no such thing as a perfect build system.
 What you have often is either a *de facto* or *de jure* build system.
 Without a doubt, *cmake* is the *de facto* build system for C/C++ projects.
 It may also be the *de jure* in many organizations.
 So, you can't go wrong investing time